istifaaali/Speech-Recognition-DiscordBot/README.md

 This code dosn't contain any commands for the discord bot to do, it's only purpose is to convert speech to text.

+In order for the google api to work you need to provide authentication, in the form of a keyfile (JSON) or a key, I used a keyfile and passed the directory of the json file into the speech client.
+You can refer to the documenation below to learn how to authenticate.

+You can configure your google api key,command prefix and your Discord API token inside the config.json file.

 API References:

 https://googleapis.dev/nodejs/speech/latest/